 Photo by albany_tim

-Ah, Gay Pari.
+Ah, Gay Pari!
 A mere sleeping beauty by the end of the 20th century, Paris is once again a modern city awakened to the world.
-Thanks in part to openly gay mayor Bertrand Delanoë, who took office in 2001, the city has undergone major transformations.
+Thanks in part to openly gay mayor Bertrand Delanoë, who held office from 2001 until 2014, the city has undergone major transformations.
 To name just a few: Paris Plage, which every summer turns the borders of the River Seine into a giant beach promenade; Nuit Blanche, which turns the keys of the city to the artists every October; and the Velib, the ubiquitous bike rental system that has changed the nature of Paris street transportation.

-Gay men & lesbians are as integrated into daily life here as anywhere in the world.
-The community is less identity conscious than in many American cities, perhaps because it is less necessary: resistance to equality eroded or went underground long ago.
+Gay men and lesbians are as integrated into daily life here as anywhere in the world.
+The community is less identity-conscious than in many American cities, perhaps because it is less necessary: Resistance to equality eroded or went underground long ago.
 They can be spotted in the thousands of cafés and restaurants, the gay bookshops, or just perusing the prolific gay media options in Le Marais, getting reading for the next night out.